astronomer/docs/astro/import-export-connections-variables.md

 ## From a secrets backend

 If you use a secrets backend to store connections and variables, you need to use your secrets backend's API to manage connections and variables between environments.
-Note that this is necessary only in rare circumstances, when:
+Note that importing/exporting from a secrets backend is necessary only in rare circumstances, such as when:

 - You want to migrate your secrets backend to a different account.
 - You want to use your secrets as a reference for another Deployment and then customize it.
 Astronomer recommends maintaining separate `development` and `production` secrets backend.